| Little Willow ( @ 2008-01-19 17:50:00 |

 Kitten's First Full Moon by Kevin Henkes - A kitten thinks the full moon is a bowl of milk.
 This Caldecott Medalist has lovely black and white illustrations.

 The Secret Life of Walter Kitty by Barbara Jean Hicks, illustrated by Dan Santat - Another kitty with big aspirations.
 I think I'm including it because it reminds me of Tom the TV Cat and because of its obvious nod to The Secret Life of Walter Mitty.
+Read my interview with the author.

 The Oscar books by Geoff Waring